project-koku/koku-metrics-operator/docs/csv-description.md

 2. To configure the operator to use `basic` authentication, edit the following values in the `kokumetricsconfig.yaml` file:
     * Replace `authentication: type:` with `basic`.
     * Add a field called `secret_name` to the authentication field in the spec and set it equal to the name of the authentication secret that was created earlier.
+The authentication spec should look similar to the following:

+        ```
+          authentication:
+            secret_name: SECRET-NAME
+            type: basic
+        ```

 3. To configure the koku-metrics-operator to create a cost management source, edit the following values in the `kokumetricsconfig.yaml` file:
     * Replace `INSERT-SOURCE-NAME` with the preferred name of the source to be created.
     * Replace `create_source` field value with `true`.